This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - The Sheriff will not be able to take your essential household goods to pay debts covered by the bankruptcy (Note: In NSW, the sheriff cannot seize essential household goods or other items protected in bankruptcy);

-- You will be able to keep some protected property such as essential household goods and a cheap motor vehicle (See Protected Property below).
+- You can keep protected property such as essential household goods and a cheap motor vehicle (See Protected Property below);

-- Generally, you can still earn an income (with some exceptions – see disadvantages below)
+- You can still earn an income (with some exceptions – see disadvantages below);

 - You will be released from most debts when you are discharged from bankruptcy (most commonly after 3 years and 1 day).

-- Necessary household property (such as furniture and appliances but not antiques or items of exceptional value)
+- Necessary household property (such as furniture and appliances but not antiques or items of exceptional value);

-- Tools of trade up to the prescribed limit ($3,750 as a January 2017 – go to afsa.gov.au and select indexed amount for the latest amount)
+- Tools of trade up to the prescribed limit ($3,800 as at September 2020 – go to afsa.gov.au and select indexed amount for the latest amount);

-- A car worth no more than the prescribed amount ($7,700 as a January 2017 – go to afsa.gov.au and select indexed amount for the latest amount)
+- A car worth no more than the prescribed amount ($8,100 as at September 2020 – go to afsa.gov.au and select indexed amount for the latest amount);

 - Compensation received directly by you for personal injury (or property purchased almost entirely with compensation money).

-- Property/Assets taken – Most of your assets (property you own) may be sold to pay your debts, including your home if you own or are paying off a mortgage (except Protected Property).
+- Your property and assets are taken – Most of your assets (property you own) may be sold to pay your debts, including your home if you own it or are paying off a mortgage (unless it is Protected Property).

-- Money taken – If you have money over a modest amount on which to live ($1,000-$2,000) in a bank account or in cash, it will be taken to pay your debts.
+- Your cash is taken – Any money, over a modest amount on which to live ($1,000-$2,000), that you have in a bank account or in cash will be taken to pay your debts.

-- Not all debts included – You will not be released from all types of debt.
-For example, you will not be released from court fines, council rates, penalties and fines imposed by a court, most HELP/HECS-type debts and student loans, Child Support debts, family law maintenance payments or debts incurred by fraud.
+- You will not be released from all types of debt – For example, you will not be released from court fines, council rates, penalties and fines imposed by a court, most HELP/HECS-type debts and student loans, Child Support debts, family law maintenance payments or debts incurred by fraud.
 You will still have to pay these debts.
 You will also not be released from unliquidated debts (See below).

 - You may be restricted from certain employment – You may not be able to continue working in some professions or licensed trades.

-- Overseas travel restrictions – You cannot travel overseas without the permission of your trustee in bankruptcy.
+- You may be restricted from overseas travel – You cannot travel overseas without the written permission of your trustee in bankruptcy.
 You may have to surrender your passport.
 If you need to travel, you need to apply for permission and pay a fee.

-- Problems accessing credit, rental property and other services – Bankruptcy will be listed on your credit report for 5 years or 2 years from your discharge, whichever is longer, and will be listed on a public record (which can be searched for a fee) called the National Personal Insolvency Index forever.
+- You may face problems accessing credit, rental property and other services – Bankruptcy will be listed on your credit report for 5 years or 2 years from your discharge, whichever is longer, and will be listed on a public record (which can be searched for a fee) called the National Personal Insolvency Index forever.
 This will make it difficult for you to borrow money, particularly while the listing is on your credit report.
-It may also have an affect on your ability to rent property, access telecommunications and other services or purchase insurance.
+It may also have an effect on your ability to rent property, access telecommunications and other services or purchase insurance.

-- Restrictions on borrowing and trading – you cannot borrow over a certain amount, accept goods on credit or hire purchase worth more than a certain amount, or offer to supply goods or services worth more than a certain amount without disclosing to the lender or customer that you are an undisclosed bankrupt ($5,574 as a January 2017 – go to www.afsa.gov.au and select indexed amount for the latest amount)
+- You may face restrictions on borrowing and trading – You will have a limit on how much you can borrow, accept goods on credit or hire purchase, or offer to supply goods or services without disclosing to the lender or customer that you are an undisclosed bankrupt ($5,882 as at September 2020 – go to www.afsa.gov.au and select indexed amount for the latest amount).

 - You are banned from being a company director – You cannot be a director of a company or otherwise actively involved in the management of a company.

 - You may be restricted from taking or continuing legal proceedings – You will not be able to take or continue legal proceedings without the permission of your trustee except in relation to personal injury to you or your family.

 WARNING: Travelling overseas without the trustee’s permission is an offence under the Bankruptcy Act for which you may be prosecuted.